 On this page we’ll try to answer the questions that have cropped up so far.
 If you have more questions, leave a comment at the end of this page, and we’ll answer as soon as possible.

 No. Our worldview, including our western heritage and respect of others do come through in the units.
 But we do not intersperse Bible quotes or references or preach.
 The exception is that in the Unit on Christianity (1-19) and a few other units, where historically relevant, we do reference and quote the Bible in the context of history, not spirituality.
-We do not teach either evolution or creationism.
+We do not teach either secularism or any religion.

 Instead of teaching our version of religion, our approach is to ask questions that challenge you to think actively about your philosophy regarding religion, politics, morals, and your worldview.
 We ask, you discuss with your kids what you believe, and together you develop your own answers to the important stuff.
 Critical thinking is built into the program.
 Parents are given back the responsibility of training their children’s morals and worldview.